 How do you define Digital Transformation?

-Digital Transformation is at the top of virtually every organization’s list of objectives and concerns in 2020.
+Digital Transformation is at the top of virtually every organization’s list of objectives and concerns lately.
 The rules of business – and public sector – are being rewritten nearly every day as a combination of technology advancements, evolving customer expectations, process enhancements (e.g. digitization), and new business models are forcing executives to rethink prior IT strategies.
 Digitally transforming the organization represents an opportunity to meet these changing requirements and to leverage technology for providing differentiated and compelling experiences or outcomes.

 Digital Transformation generally isn’t a single technology, nor is it a single IT project; it’s about employing a broad set of technologies, often in a series of interrelated initiatives.
 It often starts with an evaluation of top organizational objectives and requires an internal analysis of resources, organizational maturity, and technological gaps.
 The intersection of these two data points (prioritized needs and organizational realities) often informs a roadmap and investment horizon.